Get on the Path to Healing and A Strong Immune System

 In the human skeletal muscle, Insulin-Like Growth Factor (IGF-I), an important component in muscle growth, exerts both growth hormone-like (increases protein synthesis) and insulin-like (decreases protein degradation and increases glucose uptake) actions and augments forearm blood flow.
 A study evaluating the effects of nitric oxide, IGIF-I, and arginine on factors related to muscle protein synthesis found that IGF-I increases blood flow through a nitric oxide-dependent mechanism (nitric oxide is produced in the conversion of arginine).
 Total blood flow did not affect the insulin-like response of muscle to IGF-I.

-Zinc: A Fundamental Mineral for our Immune System
+Zinc: A Fundamental Mineral for our Strong Immune System

 Unlike arginine, most people are familiar with the central role zinc plays in the immune system.
 This mineral affects virtually all aspects of our immune system, from the nonspecific barrier functions of the passive immune system (skin, mucous membranes, etc.), to the specific lymphocytic functions of the active immune system.
 Zinc is needed for the development of neutrophils (a type of white blood cell) and other natural killer cells in the nonspecific immune defense, and also offers vital support for other specific immune defenses.
 Antibody production, particularly immunoglobulin G, is negatively impacted by zinc deficiency.
 Zinc functions as an antioxidant and a membrane stabilizer.
 Its many roles in basic cellular functions, such as DNA replication, RNA transcription, cell division, and activation are key to the activities of vital immunologic mediators.
 Zinc is involved in all four immune defense components: nonspecific passive, nonspecific active, cell-mediated, and antibody-mediated.